iamtrep/hubitat-dandanache/watchtower-app/README.md

 ### How it Works

 1. **Every 5 minutes**: The application reads the current value for all configured device attributes and stores this data in the File Manager using CSV files named `wt_${device_id}_5m.csv`, one file per configured device.
-Only devices configured in the Devices screen are queried.
+Only devices configured in the application's **Devices** screen are queried.

 1. **At the start of every hour**: The application reads the data from each device's `wt_${device_id}_5m.csv` file, selects records from the last hour, calculates the averages, and saves them in CSV files named `wt_${device_id}_1h.csv`.